DukeRobotics/robosub-ros/onboard/ros2_ws/src/data_pub/README.md

 The `dvl_to_odom` script converts the raw dvl data to an `odometry` message for use in other scripts.
 It publishes to topic `sensors/dvl/odom`.

-You can launch both scripts using the `pub_dvl.launch` file.
+You can launch both scripts using the `pub_dvl.launch.py` file.